Callum-Bates/BATES-RBP/README.md

 The default tab is the ML prediction tab.
 Here users can select a ML method (currently DeepCLIP and RBPNet are available) and an associated protein model (A).
 From here, users can either enter RNA sequences in FASTA format, or upload a FASTA file (B).
 Once ML prediction model and FASTA sequences are stored, clicking "Run Job" button runs the prediction.
+Completed jobs are added to the results tabe (C).
+Each row can be selected, selecting a row automatically display plots associated with that row.
+For individual sequence binding plots the "Score Plot" tab is selected.
+For plots displaying data relating to all sequences in the FASTA, "Heatmap" and "Sequence Logo" tabs can be selected (D)
 ![Summary Image](image/git_file1.png)